dappros/ethora-tests/README.md

 # ethora_tests
-Tests and QA automation for Ethora project
+Selenium tests and QA automation for Ethora project

 Download the File and